Blog

 Nshenyi Cultural Village (Uganda)

 Nestled in the picturesque hills of southwestern Uganda, near the borders of Rwanda and Tanzania, lies the Nshenyi Cultural Village, a hidden treasure.
-This tranquil farm offers visitors the opportunity to stay with a local Bahima family and immerse themselves in the lifestyle of cattle herders.
+This tranquil farm offers visitors to Lake Mburo National Park the opportunity to stay with a local Bahima family and immerse themselves in the lifestyle of cattle herders.

 Guests can engage in activities such as milking cows, savouring fresh milk, strolling through banana plantations, visiting local schools, or enjoying stories shared around a campfire.
 Village children perform traditional dances and songs for the visitors.
 The traditional huts are well-maintained, comfortable, and constructed in the local architectural style, creating an atmosphere reminiscent of a serene African village where time seems to stand still and smiles abound.